 --service-node-port-range flag (default: 30000-32767).

-Each node will proxy that port each (the same port number on every Node) into your Service.
+Each node proxies that port (the same port number on every Node) into your Service.

-Your service will report that allocated port in its
+Your Service reports the allocated port in its

 If you want to specify particular IP(s) to proxy the port, you can set the

 --nodeport-addresses flag in kube-proxy to particular IP block(s); this is supported since Kubernetes v1.10.